 Asking for what you want doesn’t mean you are needy.

 Having desires, wants, and needs is a natural part of the human experience.
 We have a desire for water when we are thirsty, and food when we are hungry.
 These aren’t the only wants, needs, and desires we have as normal human beings.
 Other wants and needs that are natural are for emotional connection, support, time for our self, freedom, empathy, compassion, affection, understanding, sex, creativity, physical exercise, and to express our own authentic voice.
 When we don’t have these needs met we get restless, frustrated, or possibly depressed.
 Having wants and desires is natural.
 It doesn’t mean we are weak or petty.
 It means we are human.
 Meeting our wants and needs is what helps us feel satisfied and fulfilled.

 Recognize that it is not the other person’s responsibility to provide what we ask for.

 It is their choice.
+They can say no, or negotiate for something in between.
 If you demand or try to obligate another person to meet your needs and wants you may be interfering with their freedom of choice.
 People we ask have their own needs and when we obligate others we are not respecting what they need and want.
 If you ask someone and they say no, that has to be okay.
 If you become angry, annoyed, frustrated, or withdraw, then that kind of emotional punishment is a sign that you are not respecting their choices.
 It is okay if they say no. You don’t have to have all your needs and wants met by one person.